hiweller/colordistance/cran-comments.md

 ## Downstream dependencies
-R CMD check on all downstream dependencies performed using devtools::revdep.
+R CMD check on all downstream dependencies performed using revdepcheck.
 No ERRORs or WARNINGs found.